 General Fund - The General Fund is used to account for and report all financial resources not accounted for and reported in another fund.
-The Authority maintains the General Fund to account for revenues from its lease payment receipts.
+The Authority maintains the General Fund to account for revenues from its lease payment receipts as well as its administrative expenses.